Albert0i/probabilistic-data-structure/README.md

 #### IV.
 [HyperLogLog](https://redis.io/docs/latest/develop/data-types/probabilistic/hyperloglogs/)
+> The name **HyperLogLog** comes from its predecessor, the **LogLog algorithm**, which was designed for estimating the number of distinct elements in a dataset.
+HyperLogLog is an **enhanced version** of LogLog, hence the prefix **"Hyper"**, indicating its improved accuracy and efficiency.

+> The original **LogLog algorithm** was developed based on the idea of using the maximum number of leading zeros in hashed values to estimate cardinality.
+HyperLogLog builds upon this by introducing **harmonic averaging** and **multiple registers**, significantly reducing estimation error while maintaining a compact memory footprint.

+> HyperLogLog was introduced by **Philippe Flajolet** and his colleagues in a 2007 paper [HyperLogLog: the analysis of a near-optimal cardinality estimation algorithm](https://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf), refining earlier probabilistic counting methods.
+It has since become widely used in **big data analytics, databases, and network monitoring** due to its ability to estimate large cardinalities with minimal memory usage.

 > The default capacity for HyperLogLog in Redis is up to 12 KB and provides a standard error of 0.81%.
 For more information, you can refer to the documentation [here](https://redis.io/docs/latest/develop/data-types/probabilistic/hyperloglogs/?utm_source=redisinsight&utm_medium=app&utm_campaign=ai_assistant).

 > The HyperLogLog can estimate the cardinality of sets with up to 18,446,744,073,709,551,616 (2^64) members.